Adobe-Marketing-Cloud/aem-communities-ugc-migration/README.md

 # communities-ugc-migration
 AEM Communities UGC Migration Tool

-6/25/2015
+2/22/2017
 This product contains 4 distinct pieces:
 - com.adobe.communities.ugc.migration.legacyExport: An exporter package for extracting user-generated content (UGC) from legacy versions of Adobe Experience Manager versions 5.6.1 and 6.0.
 Additionally, this package can export profile scores.
 - com.adobe.communities.ugc.migration.legacyProfileExport: An exporter package specifically for exporting profile data (messages and social-graph) from AEM 6.0, where those features were introduced.
-- package com.adobe.communities.ugc.migration: Eventually, this will provide both an exporter and an importer service for UGC and profile data into and out of AEM 6.1.
-However, as of this writing, only the importer has been constructed.
+- package com.adobe.communities.ugc.migration: This provides both an exporter and an importer service for UGC and profile data into and out of AEM 6.1+.
-- communities-ugc-migration-pkg: This package provides a graphical user interface for importing UGC into 6.1.
+- communities-ugc-migration-pkg: This package provides a graphical user interface for importing UGC into 6.1+.
 It must be installed in /crx/packMgr.
 The UI shows up in the admin section at "libs/social/console/content/importUpload.html".

+Currently, there isn't support for exporting messages and social-graph from AEM 6.1+

 # Supported types for UGC Migration
 The following types of UGC can be migrated from AEM 5.6.1 or 6.0 into AEM 6.1: